noobling/prof-comp/Sprint 3/User Manual - Android.md

 * Make sure to give correct email when registering

 ## Trouble shooting
-Run through this list is something is not working.
+Run through this list if something is not working.
 - [ ] Make sure the device runs on android
 - [ ] Ensure all questions are answered before submitting
 - [ ] Click on the "i" icon for question help